akroshko/crypt-profiles/README.md

 functional, and as a result required a great deal of manual intervention to manage.
-This became increasingly difficult once it become necessary to use more computers and compartmentalize information for different settings, such as for personal, mobile, academic, professional, etc.  Rather than accepting insecure practices (e.g., OpenSSH private keys without passwords) I set out to see if it was possible to do better by using a small amount of code (mostly shell scripting) to help manage these commonly used tools.
+This became increasingly difficult once it become necessary to use more computers and compartmentalize information, such as for personal, mobile, academic, and professional, settings.
+Rather than accepting insecure practices (e.g., OpenSSH private keys without passwords) I set out to see if it was possible to do better by using a small amount of code (mostly shell scripting) to help manage these commonly used tools.

 The purpose of this package is to see if I can seamlessly integrate tools such as OpenSSH and GnuPG into my everyday workflow, while still